Have you ever wondered how to repent? Or, what biblical repentance is? If so, you’re not alone.

 Still unsure about repentance?
 For further study, look up the word in a Bible concordance or on BibleStudyTools.com.
 Or, seek counsel from a mature Christian.
 But what if you’d like to know how Christians practice daily repentance?
 Listed below are three ways.

 Repentance is a heart issue, and God helps us reveal and heal those issues.
-The beginning of repentance is searching for and acknowledging our need.
+The beginning of repentance is searching for and acknowledging our needs.
 What if we daily ask God to help us identify our specific need for repentance?
+"From that time Jesus began to preach, saying, “Repent, for the kingdom of heaven is at hand.”
+(Matthew 4:17)

 With repentance comes change.
-Christians live in that change through a conscience decision and the power of the Almighty.
+Christians live in that change through a conscious decision and the power of the Almighty.
 When we spend time with our Father in worship, Bible reading, and through prayer, we feed righteousness and transformation.
 He strengthens us to live changed.
+"Create in me a clean heart, O God, and renew a right spirit within me."
+(Psalm 51:10)

 Practical decisions aid in those changes as well.
 For example, we might choose a different friend group or type of movie or note gratitude in a journal to combat complaining.
-Each have their part in helping answer the “how to” of biblical repentance.
+Each has its part in helping answer the “how-to” of biblical repentance.

 7 Bible Verses about Repentance